 The Writers’ Federation of Nova Scotia (WFNS) is an arts service organization founded on a collaborative philosophy: writers helping writers.
 This philosophy informs a complete cycle of development programming and a wide array of professional services that support the craft of writing, the business of being a writer, and the promotion of Nova Scotia writers as integral to the province’s cultural life and creative economy.
 WFNS has approximately 600 members, at all career stages, who are engaged in a diverse range of forms, genres, and writing practices.

 WFNS was incorporated as a non-profit organization in 1976 and obtained official charitable status in 1990.
-WFNS now operates with funds raised from membership dues, program and service fees, and ongoing grant support from the Nova Scotia Department of Communities, Culture, and Heritage, the Nova Scotia Department of Education, Arts Nova Scotia, and the Canada Council for the Arts.
+WFNS now fulfils its province-wide mandate with funds raised from membership dues, program and service fees, and ongoing grant support from the Nova Scotia Department of Communities, Culture, and Heritage, the Nova Scotia Department of Education, Arts Nova Scotia, and the Canada Council for the Arts.
 WFNS also seeks out mutually beneficial partnerships with businesses and other not-for-profit organizations, which help keep programming costs low and membership and workshop fees affordable.
 See our full list of investors and partners.

-To foster creative writing and the profession of writing in the Province of Nova Scotia; to provide advice and assistance to writers at all stages of their careers; to encourage greater public recognition of writers and their achievements; and to enhance the literary arts in our regional and national culture.
+The mission of the Writers’ Federation of Nova Scotia is to foster creative writing and the profession of writing in the Province of Nova Scotia; to provide advice and assistance to writers at all stages of their careers; to encourage greater public recognition of writers and their achievements; and to enhance the literary arts in our regional and national culture.

 - We value the diversity of writers in all regions of Nova Scotia and are inclusive of all backgrounds, abilities, and languages represented in the province.
 We value all genres of writing and strive to create a welcoming, accessible, and supportive atmosphere for all writers.